SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/configuring.rst

         <import file="${helium.dir}/helium.ant.xml"/>
     </project>

-Note that here the default target is ``product-build`` so this would be used for a product build configuration.
+Note that here the default target is :hlm-t:`product-build` so this would be used for a product build configuration.
 In reality it would need many more properties to be complete.

 Refer to the `configuration reference`_ for a full list of all Helium Ant properties.